gerardnico/dokuwiki-docker/README.md

 ## Configuration

 The important configuration is the `xdebug.remote_host` in the [php.ini](php.ini).
+This configuration is where `xdebug` should send its data.

-The value is now:
+The value is now set to the `docker host`
 ```ini
 xdebug.remote_host=host.docker.internal
 ```

-If your docker set up uses another name or ip to contact your laptop, you need to change this configuration.
+If your docker setup uses another name or ip to contact your ide (laptop), you need to change this configuration and restart the container.

 ## Usage on Windows